Transaction tech can’t compete with savings tech, pt 2

 — Daniel Krawisz, I’m Hoarding Bitcoins, and No You Can’t Have Any

 Therefore, it should be clear that anyone considering investing in a new form of money should be spending their time and focus on whether or not the money offers the most desirable features for those holding it, not necessarily those transacting with it.
-If it can surpass all alternatives in terms of pandering to holders and savers, it should eventually win the monetary competition and become most dominant form of money.
+If it can surpass all alternatives in terms of pandering to holders and savers, it should eventually win the monetary competition and become the most dominant form of money.

 This isn’t to say that developers should make no effort to improve the technology for facilitating transactions.
 However, the focus of these developers ought to be on improving transactions for the money that people want to hold.
 Not for a proposed form of money that is less desirable to hold, because that money will fail to win in the end.